A Brand New Mind: How to Think Like a Grace Girl

 Jesus plus nothing.

-Nothing I can do can make Him love me more.
+Clearly, there is nothing I can do can make Him love me more.
 No pound lost or gained, no word spelled right or wrong, no song on pitch or squelched can separate me from this profound LOVE.

 Grace is the consequence.